IsaAndIna/CurvilinearFEM_master/README.md

-# CurvilinearFEM_master
+# CurvilinearFEM
-This git repository is aimed to manage the documents used for my Master research, including source codes, research notes and records.
+This git repository is aimed to manage the documents used for my master research on Finite Element Method on Curvilinear Coordinate System, including source codes, research notes and records.

+Isaya Inafuku.
+June 22, 2024.

 # Formulation of Finite Element Method on Curvilinear Coordinate System for Linear Elasticity Problem.
 In this section, we discuss the mathematical formulation of the finite element method on curvilinear coordinate system.
 Especially, we will apply it in a case of Linear Elasticity problem.